 Edmund Lalor, Ph.D.
 (University of Rochester Medical Center)

-Perception and language in autism spectrum disorder (ASD): Assessing the role of predictive processing in ASD using electrophysiological modeling of neural responses to natural speech
+Assessing the role of predictive processing in autism using electrophysiological modeling of neural responses to natural speech

 Bill Moody, Ph.D.
 (University of Washington)

 Combining in vivo trans-skull imaging of neonatal brain activity with computational approaches to elucidate early abnormalities of brain activity in a mouse model of autism

 Jonathan Sebat, Ph.D.
 (University of California, San Diego)

 Antisense gene therapy for dominant haploinsufficiency